jiathehuman/fyp-facet-idm/README.md

 # Facet Identity Management Platform
 Facet Identity Management System is a secure and user-friendly identity management platform targetted at young adults to manage their diverse online identities.
+The application boasts a React frontend, a Django backend and a Postgresql database deployed to cloud on Railway.

+Through this platform, you can manage multiple online identities through personas.

 ## Running the application